 Assets in an SMSF are regarded to be a part of thematrimonial asset base and also to be a family’s retirement nest egg.
 However, there are circumstances where it may not go as planned and there is a relationship break down; for example, separation or divorce with your spouse.

-As the balance in an SMSF grows it can be a sizable asset to be dealt with, in an event of Divorce.
-Trustees must ensure to take decisions in accordance with the super regulations.
+As the balance in an SMSF grows it can be a sizable asset to be dealt with, in an event of divorce.
+Trustees must ensure to make decisions in accordance with the super regulations.

 The Trustees need to continue to act in the best interest of all Members even though the Members and Trustees of the Fund may have difficulties with their partner on a personal level.

 In addition, the Trustees of the Fund cannot:

 In the event of a divorce or a relationship breakdown, there will be legal proceedings through Family Court or there will an out-of-court settlement to determine the division of super.
 The steps that should be taken are as follows:

 The content of this page only contains factual information and does not constitute legal or financial advice.
 Please ensure to seek legal aid from a family law specialist as they can offer valuable guidance on relationship breakdown and superannuation split.